The NORTH CAMDEN CHORUS is an amateur choir in the true sense:

 Membership of the choir is open to anyone with or without choral experience.
 We aim for high standards, and of course strong singers are always valued — but you don't have to be able to read music, and there are no auditions (if you're not sure whether you are a soprano or alto, just ask our director to make the call).
 Students are particularly welcome.

 Our choir is friendly.
-Our musical director is
+Our musical director is Ian Gibson.
+One

-If you can make your mistakes loud enough, you'll
+If you can make your mistakes loud enough,

 We learn each piece of music thoroughly.
 Sectional rehearsals (you never have to sing on your own) help you to learn the music one part at a time; then we come together as a full choir to put it together.